andrewrlee/percepti/README.md

 # Percepti

-A few different tools to help with situational awareness
+A CLI tool to run scripts to help with situational awareness

 DONE
 * List failing scheduled builds